 While the car loan APR is what you should be comparing, this number is based on the interest rate that you are offered.
 But how are car loan interest rates determined?
 Why do these rates vary from person to person?

-Car loan interest rates are determined by both market factors and personal finance factors.
+Car loan interest rates are determined by:

-Market Factors
+Market factors

 Your credit score is the most important factor in your car loan interest rate.
 Credit scores are the biggest variable from application to application.
-Your credit score takes into account the following categories:

 In addition to your credit score, lenders will also look at your income and your debt-to-income ratio.
 If you are carrying too much debt, the lenders may only offer higher car loan interest rates as they consider you to be a riskier candidate.

-In general, the longer the loan term is, the higher the interest rate you are offered will be.
 Lenders will offer lower rates for shorter terms.
 This means that if you select a longer lease period, you are not only paying a higher car loan interest rate, but you are paying it for a longer period of time.
 This means you will end up paying a lot more money overall by selecting a long repayment period.

-Contact one of the major credit bureaus (Equifax, Experian, and TransUnion) to get a free copy of your credit report.
 You can get your report from each agency for free once per year.
 Review your report carefully and look for any inconsistencies.
 Are the dates of opened accounts correct?
 Are the balances on each account accurate?
 Is your payment history correct?
 Make sure that all credit limits are up to date and that all personal information is accurate.
 If you notice any errors, report them immediately.

-The higher your credit limits are, the lower your credit utilization ratio will be.
-This compares the amount of money you owe to the amount of money available to you.
-Lenders will often increase your limits throughout the years when they review your information, but you can also try requesting a higher limit and see if they will oblige.
+This ratio looks at the amount of money you owe and the amount of money available to you.
+Lenders will often increase your limits throughout the years when they review your information, but you can also try requesting a higher limit.
 This will help your score as soon as it is reported to the credit agencies.

-Keeping your balances to less than 30% of your available credit will help your credit score greatly.
-This will lower the credit utilization ratio we discussed above.
-The highest credit scores often use less than 7% of their available credit, so keep that in mind when you are looking at your accounts.
-Working to keep a low credit utilization ratio will help your score immensely.
+This will lower your credit utilization ratio, as discussed above.
+Those with the highest credit scores often use less than 7% of their available credit, so keep that in mind when you are looking at your accounts.
+Working to keep a low credit utilization ratio will help your score immensely, and with it your eligibility for a low APR.

 Making consistent, full, and on time payments will help your score a lot.
 Sign up for autopay if you are able to, or set an alert on your calendar if you have a tendency to miss payments.